insightsengineering/coverage-action/README.md

           # A custom title that can be added to the code
           # coverage summary in the PR comment.
           coverage-summary-title: "Code Coverage Summary"
+          # Failure modes for coverage regression detection:
+          # Fail if any changed file has more uncovered lines (pycobertura exit code 2)
+          uncovered-statements-increase-failure: false
+          # Fail if new uncovered statements are introduced despite overall improvement (pycobertura exit code 3)
+          new-uncovered-statements-failure: false
+          # Fail if the overall coverage percentage decreases (more forgiving approach)
+          coverage-rate-reduction-failure: true
 ```

 An example of the output of the action can be seen below: